 Enjoy holiday food, but not too much.

-Too much sugar or junk has been known to worsen feelings of sadness and depression, so keep that in mind when attending social gatherings during the holidays.
-Excess food and alcohol can temporarily help you feel better during holiday gatherings, but later on, they usually end up making you feel worse.
+On that same tip, try to be aware of how your body reacts to the “extras,” whether it’s sugar, dairy, fatty meats, and/or alcohol.
+Overloading your body with food and drink that are difficult to digest and process might feel good in the short-term, but tend to worsen feelings of sadness and depression later on.
 If you know you’re heading out to a gathering where food will be involved, eat a healthy snack beforehand, ideally something with a balance of fiber, protein, and healthy fats.
 Even a pre-party smoothie in your nutribullet can prevent you from overindulging when you’re out and about.
 Try a nutritious smoothie made with unsweetened almond milk, frozen banana, spinach, a handful of frozen berries and a heaping tablespoon of your favorite nut butter or any of these recipes.

 The internet can wait.